 Trim and cut white portions of green onions into 1" lengths.
 Cut green portions thinly on an angle.

-Remove leaves (including white stem parts) of bok choy.
+Remove leaves and stems of bok choy.
 Discard any discolored leaves, then thoroughly rinse.
-Remove leaves and halve stems.
+Remove green leaves and halve white stems.

 Cook the Tofu

 Place a large non-stick pan over medium-high heat and add 1 Tbsp. olive oil.